LSTM-Kirigaya/openmcp-document/sdk-tutorial/index.md

 npm install openmcp-sdk
 ```

-Now let's create a main.ts file - with just a few lines of code, we can deploy the above configuration as a working agent:
+Now let's create a main.ts file - with just a few lines of code, we can deploy the configuration as a working agent:

 ```typescript
 import { OmAgent } from 'openmcp-sdk/service/sdk';